NVIDIA/DALI/README.rst

    cmake -DBUILD_LMDB=ON ..
    make -j"$(nproc)"

-To build DALI using clang (experimental):
+To build DALI using Clang (experimental):

 .. note::

    This build is experimental and it is not maintained and tested like the default configuration.
 It is not guaranteed to work.
-   We recommend using gcc for production builds.
+   We recommend using GCC for production builds.

 .. code-block:: bash